 This article was written by Diocesan Migrant & Refugee Services.
-It provides general information and should not be considered specific legal advice for your case.
-It contains information to help you decide whether you might be eligible for relief from removal if you are a victim of crime and abuse.
+It provides general, broad information about defenses to deportation.
+It contains information to help you figure out if you qualify for relief from deportation (formally known as “removal”).

 This article provides information on the housing rights of victims of family violence.
 This article was written by the Texas Council on Family Violence and was updated December 4, 2019, for clarity and to include a legislative update.

 This article answers common questions about immigration and education, with a focus on issues related to Deferred Action for Childhood Arrivals (DACA).
 This article was written by American Gateways.